The age of connected networks

 Beth Kanter is the author of Beth’s Blog: How Nonprofits Can Use Social Media, one of the longest running and most popular blogs for nonprofits.
 Beth has over 30 years working in the nonprofit sector in technology, training, capacity building, evaluation, fundraising, and marketing and has trained thousands of nonprofits around the world.

-Beth will be delivering the keynote talk at the IoF Innovative Fundraising in a Digital World conference on 3rd October!
-We will be hearing from top speakers from Argos, Cancer Research UK, Unicef UK, and many more!
+Beth delivered the keynote talk at the IoF Innovative Fundraising in a Digital World conference on 3rd October 2016